alexchilton/CAS_AML_Final_Project/Documentation/Final_report_annex_1.md

 - a tensor of shape (𝑁,𝑁,𝐶), where 𝑁 is the number of points in the dataset, and 𝐶 is the number of contact maps (i.e., distance ranges).
 - a list of numercial values describing the boundaries of each distance range.

-## Reverse embedding
+## Reverse embedding process

 The reverse embedding process consists of 2 stages departing from the embeddings and the list obtained earlier :
 <ol type="1"><li>
   <b>MDS pipeline</b>.
 A first matrix of distances is produced by taking a uniform random value within the boundaries of the respective domains expressed by the contacts; the matrix is then reduced to three dimensions via a classical MDS (Multidimensional Scaling); these values constitute a first approximation of the 3D coordinates and are used to initialize a table of logits;<br></li>
   <li><b>Optimization pipeline</b>.
 Logits are fed into an optimization loop, which translates them into relative distances and compares them with contact information.
 This optimization process relies entirely on a double sigmoid which “validates” the proposed values when they fall within the expected range, and penalizes them when they fall outside it, all in a continuous and differentiable manner (soft ranges).
-Proposed values are compared with target values by BCE.</li>
+Proposed values are compared with target values by BCE.
+The process returns a set of three-dimensional coordinates whose relative distances correspond as closely as possible to the contact maps.</li>
 </ol>

-The process returns a set of three-dimensional coordinates whose relative distances correspond as closely as possible to the contact maps.
+## Experimental results

+Experiments were conducted to map the interactions between the datasets and the three key parameters, and to identify optimal settings.

 ### 1. MDS pipeline

 Our analysis revealed that coordinate recovery was straightforward when complete distance matrices were available, with Multidimensional Scaling achieving extremely low error (MAE = 0.0000 for uniform structures) in very short process time.

 However, when using contact matrices with information loss, MDS relied on prototype distance matrices based on random sampling from contact domains.
 We found that:
 - Partitioning into sectors of identical width gave optimal results
 - Percentile partitioning followed closely in performance
 - Structural partitioning yielded least accurate results